mgbako/new-formbuilder/README.md

 Fork and clone the application repository:

 1. Login to your bitbucket account and fork the application
-3. Clone your fork of the application repository and define an `upstream` remote pointing back to the application repository that you forked in the first place.
+2. Clone your fork of the application repository to your local system and define an `upstream` remote pointing back to the main application repository that you forked from in the first place.

 ```shell
 # Clone your GitHub repository: